View on Registrar's Office webpage under STUDENT FORMS for the Academic Planning Sheet

 - Records of request and disclosure of student records will be maintained by the appropriate administrators.
 These records will indicate the name of the party making the request, any additional party to whom information may be re-disclosed, and the legitimate interest the party had in obtaining the information.
 These records are available to students.

-- According to the Buckley amendment, students do not have the right to review the following documents which may be in their files.
+- According to FERPA students do not have the right to review the following documents:

 - Confidential letters and statements of recommendation which were placed in a file before January 1, 1975.